 Previous work has identified the role of dysbiosis in disease development, particularly in colorectal cancer (CRC) where it was identified through an increased expression in the Fusobacterium sp., which could have pro-inflammatory properties, supporting cancer growth in tissues.

 It is possible to suggest that interplay could be applied to other tissues, as the bacteria may exert effects on its host in several ways (Figure 1).

-Tumour-associated inflammation is a prominent hallmark in the field of cancer biology.
-Understanding of the mechanisms of tumour-associated inflammation will offer novel treatment targets.
+Tumor-associated inflammation is a prominent hallmark in the field of cancer biology.
+Understanding of the mechanisms of tumor-associated inflammation will offer novel treatment targets.

 The enzyme cyclo-oxygenase-2 (COX-2) is overexpressed in breast cancer.
 COX-2 overexpression is associated with an increase in prostaglandin-E2 (PGE-2), which contributes to a pro-inflammatory environment.
 COX-2 inhibitors are more widely known as non-steroidal anti-inflammatories (NSAIDs).
 The use of NSAIDs has been associated with a reduction in both the incidence and invasive potential of breast cancers.

 The prolonged immune activation following a bacterial infection accounts for an elevated level of COX-2 and PGE-2 which, if sustained, leads to the early stages of tumorigenesis.

 This sustained inflammatory response will modulate immune cells such as neutrophils to drive the metastatic potential of the primary breast tumor.

 Neutrophils have the ability, once recruited to the breast tumor, to modulate key mechanisms in the metastatic cascade through the generation of reactive oxygen species, inducing further DNA damage and inflammation.